Benefits of training with a Garmin watch

-To pair your Garmin watch with your Runna plan, click Connected Apps and turn on the Garmin connection.
+To pair your Garmin watch with your Runna plan, click Profile followed by Connected Apps & Watches on the 'Train' tab on the Runna App and turn on the Garmin connection.
 You’ll be prompted to login with your Garmin Connect credentials and the workouts will be synced automatically to your Connect App.
 When you switch plan or edit your current plan, we’ll automatically update your workouts for you.
 And when you mark a workout as complete, we’ll remove it from your profile.
 Please note that your Garmin workout will appear in the same unit of measurement as your Runna plan so we recommend making sure your Garmin account is configured to use that same unit of measurement.

 Our Garmin integration will automatically sync any future unlocked weeks to your Garmin connect profile.
 For users on a free week, they'll get access to workouts from that week only.
 For Runna Premium users, we'll automatically sync the following two weeks of workouts to your profile.

 Your Garmin workouts should automatically sync to your watch based on the calendar schedule that they follow.
 To manually sync your workouts from your Garmin Connect app to your watch, please open your app and navigate to ‘Workouts’.
 This can typically be found under More > Training > Workouts.
 You will see all of the workouts from your plan here and can click on each one to see more details.
 To send it to your watch, click on the workout and select press the below button to send it to your watch.
 You’ll then need to sync your watch to make sure the workout is copied across.

 To start the workout from your watch, the exact steps will depend on the model that you have.
 For most Garmin watches, the steps are: